If you are looking for your child to attend a grammar school or an independent school, then the 11+ entrance exam will be familiar to you.

 Commonly, papers will ask non-verbal and maths questions in one paper, and verbal reasoning and English questions in the other.
 Although, it depends on the year as some papers have been provided as four individual papers, two 45 minute papers or one paper covering a variety of questions.

 Be sure to check with your school of choice for more guidance.

 What is the answer format for the CEM exams?

-Standard question format is possible, however multiple choice is popular.
+The standard question format is possible, however, multiple choice is popular.

 What will the CEM paper assess?

 While there is no concrete evidence that outlines what the CEM 11+ entrance exam will test for, feedback over the last few years indicates that it is very much in line with the National Curriculum.
 Vocabulary is a strong requirement.
 Some topics fall under this area: